 Maybe you can start out by telling us about yourself and what this book (or should we say e-book) is all about.

 Sure, thanks for contacting me and for talking about my new book – in truth, I don’t know what to call it either.
-Let’s stick with book.
+Let’s stick with the book.
 This way it sounds more official and formal, and maybe a little more serious.